ychili/galleries/docs/Manual.rst

     [global]
     Default: pics

+Consult the section "`Selecting a collection`_" for how the selection process works.
 Consult the sections for the `global configuration file`_ and the `global collection paths file`_ for the other configuration options they enable.